One month medical students rotating through Pediatric Radiology C.S. Mott Children’s Hospital

-The responsibilities of the one month medical students rotating through the Section of Pediatric Radiology for the one month sub-speciality elective are as follows:
+The responsibilities of the one month medical students rotating through the Section of Pediatric Radiology for the one-month sub-specialty elective are as follows:

 - Students will also participate in the interpretation reading in the ultrasound reading room.
 Each student should try to spend a few sessions observing how ultrasound studies are performed in the pediatric patient.
 After a few days, students usually become accustomed to the activities in the section.
 If you are observing in an area which is quiet at the moment, go to another area which is more active.

-- The medical student is expected to attend all morning interesting case conferences and other teaching and clinical conferences in this Section as well as the Thursday noon pediatric radiology resident teaching conference in the Main Hospital.
+- The medical student is expected to attend all morning interesting case teaching conferences and is encouraged to attend all other teaching and clinical multidisciplinary conferences in this Section.
 There is a morning teaching conference every morning except Mondays.
+Additionally, we have Pediatric Tumor Board on Wednesday at noon, as well as the Thursday noon pediatric radiology resident teaching conference in the Main Hospital.

 - Students will receive on loan a copy of the textbook “Practical Pediatric Radiology” by Hilton and Edwards for the duration of the rotation.
 The book will be signed out to the student and it should be returned to Marsha Xedos (3-220) at the conclusion of the month.
 This book is excellent.
 Its’ chapter are organized according to clinical problems.